|William F. Powell|

 He holds awards for the technical side of his art which has been used in major space and environmental programs.
 He created illustrations in many programs including man in space; space vehicle programs such as Atlas, Nike, Titan, Athena, Sidewinder, Minuteman, national defense and much more.
 "It was exciting work” states Bill.
 He joined the Aerospace Corporation art department in the San Bernardino Division in 1961 and eventually became the lead graphic artist, working directly with engineers, scientists, doctors and civilian professionals to create visual concepts of theoretical projects in the form of visual graphic illustrations of everything from space vehicles to three-dimensional models, many of which were presented to Congress for additional funding and program approval.
 His illustrations won several awards from TIMA (Technical Illustrators and Management Association).
 The Aerospace Corporation moved its facilities to Los Angeles in 1971, and he and his wife decided not to move with them.
 He had already written his first book and had invitations from several galleries.

-Bill has retired from conducting workshops but still produces instructional videos which employ unique methods of in-depth presentations and demonstrations concentrating on color mixing and painting techniques.
+Bill has retired from conducting workshops and producing instructional videos which employ unique methods of in-depth presentations and demonstrations concentrating on color mixing and painting techniques.

 Fisher Galleries, Palm Springs, California